Knowledge-enhanced Visual-Language Pretraining for Computational Pathology: Experiments

 \subsection{Implementation Details}

 \textbf{Knowledge Encoder Pretraining.} We adopt the architecture of PubMedBERT~\cite{gu2021domain} to encode knowledge.
 The embedding dimension is set to 512.
 The temperature parameter $\tau$ is set to $0.04$ in Eq.~\ref{eq:2}.
 The batch size is set to 256, including 32 disease entities with 8 instances per entity.
-The knowledge encoder is trained for 500 epochs.

-\textbf{Pathology Image-text Pretraining.} To achieve a fair comparison with PLIP and Quilt1m, we utilize the same visual encoder~(ViT-B-32) and initialization of the visual encoder (CLIP~\cite{radford2021learning}), termed by KEP-32, and set the input image size to $224 \times 224$.
+\textbf{Pathology Image-text Pretraining.} To achieve a fair comparison with PLIP and Quilt1M, we utilize the same visual encoder~(ViT-B-32) and initialization of the visual encoder (CLIP~\cite{radford2021learning}), termed by KEP-32, and set the input image size to $224 \times 224$.
 Additionally, we also develop a KEP variant named KEP-16 that is initialized by the visual weights of BiomedCLIP~\cite{zhang2023large}~(ViT-B-16).
 The batch size and learning rate are set to 256 and 1e-5, respectively.
 The temperature in Eq.~\ref{eq:4} and Eq.~\ref{eq:5} is set to 0.04 across all experiments.
-For OpenPath, we conduct the pathology VLP for 30 epochs, While for Quilt1m, 15 epochs are adopted.
+For OpenPath, we conduct the pathology VLP for 30 epochs, While for Quilt1M, 15 epochs are adopted.